The Safety Intervention Grant (SIG) Program reopened in November 2022, making the program easier for employers to apply. We’ve:

 - We must receive the Budget with price quotes and Statement of Agreement with original signatures before we consider your grant request.

-- Private employers and public employer taxing districts must sign the budget and statement of agreement, and initial the online application.
-This indicates they have primary fiduciary responsibilities under the employer's BWC policy number.
+- Employers must sign the budget and statement of agreement and initial the online application.
+This indicates they have fiduciary responsibilities under the employer's BWC policy number.

-- The employer agrees the signer or any other person replacing them in the future will have the authority and responsibility to ensure the employer will fulfill its obligations to BWC for the two years after implementation of the intervention.
+- The employer agrees the signer or any other person replacing them in the future will have the authority and responsibility to ensure the employer will fulfill its obligations to BWC for one year after implementation of the intervention.

 As a potential safety grant recipient, your business must register as a state supplier and obtain a supplier ID number to receive grant funds.
 Additionally, you must complete a Request for Taxpayer Identification Number & Certification (W-9) and Authorization Agreement for Direct Deposit of EFT Payments (OBM-4310-Rev.11/1/2011).
 Both forms are available through the Ohio Supplier Portal.